aneoconsulting/ArmoniK/README.ON-AWS-CLOUD.md

 # the redis certificates.
 ARMONIK_REDIS_CERTIFICATES_DIRECTORY=<Your path to Redis certificates>

+# Name of your client/server sample
+export ARMONIK_APPLICATION_NAME=<Your client/server sample's name>

 # Define an environment variable containing the docker registry
 # if it exists, otherwise initialize the variable to empty.
 ARMONIK_DOCKER_REGISTRY=<Your Docker registry>